 Any dog can trained using the Sit Means Sit dog training collar.
 With variable intensity, and our special small dog adapter, the Sit Means Sit dog collar can be adapted to any dog of any size, breed or coat type.
 Watch the video below for a veterinarian’s opinion on using an electronic dog training collar and the Sit Means Sit dog training method.

 Do you have an opinion on training your dog with an remote dog training collar?
 We’d love to hear it!
-Please leave a comment below.
+Please Contact Us.